OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/usermanagement/Configure_User.md

 ### Quota

-Overview of the quota settings
+Overview of the quota settings.

 ### Lectures

-Overview of the status of lectures and absences and the associated progress of the user
+Overview of the status of lectures and absences and the associated progress of the user.

 ### Competences